Midnight (1982 film): Critical response

 Jim Davidson of The Pittsburgh Press wrote: "As horror movies go, this one has two major failings.
 It's not scary, and it lacks a sense of humor."
 He added that the film's black mass sequences are "grave and heavy-handed.
 Russo isn't doing Grand Guignol; he isn't spoofing satanism or catering to an audience that enjoys silliness and artificiality of horror movies."

 In 1993, Sight and Sound referred to the film as a "mediocre shocker".
 Film scholar Scott Aaron Stine called the film an "adeptly made low budget horror film, despite the simple arithmetic involved," and likened it to The Texas Chain Saw Massacre (1974).
 Tom Writer of Cinefantastique noted: "John Russo, whose solo filmmaking efforts have never come close to equaling his collaborative work with George Romero on NIGHT OF THE LIVING DEAD, deserves praise for this ambitious, low-budget film made in Pittsburgh."

 Home media

 The film was released on VHS by Vidmark Entertainment, and sold approximately $1 million worth of video cassettes.
 In 2005, the film was released on DVD by Lionsgate Home Video, before receiving a region-free DVD release in the United Kingdom by Arrow Films in 2011.
 It received a Blu-ray release from Severin Films in September 2021.

+A sequel, Midnight 2: Sex, Death and Videotape, was shot-on-video and released by Tempe Entertainment in 1993.